grafana/agent/docs/flow/tutorials/relabel-component.md

 ---
 aliases:
-- /docs/agent/latest/flow/tutorials/adding-new-component
+- /docs/agent/latest/flow/tutorials/relabel-component
-title: Adding a New Component
+title: Using the relabel component
-weight: 200
+weight: 300
 ---

-The goal of this tutorial is to add a new component [prometheus.relabel](../reference/components/prometheus.relabel.md) using [relabel.flow](./assets/flow_configs/relabel.flow).
-This builds upon [Scraping the Agent](./scraping-the-agent.md) and requires all the other previous prerequisites.
+The goal of this tutorial is to add a new component [prometheus.relabel]({{< ref "prometheus.relabel.md" >}}) using [relabel.flow](../assets/flow_configs/relabel.flow).
+This builds upon [Collecting Prometheus Metrics]({{< relref "./collecting-prometheus-metrics.md">}}) and requires all the other previous prerequisites.

 # Prometheus Relabel Component